Kelly Jefferson Associate - CILEx Lawyer

 Dispute Resolution

-Kelly Jefferson is a CILEx Lawyer in Swinburne Maddison’s Dispute Resolution team, specialising in social housing and property litigation.
+Kelly Jefferson is an Associate – CILEx Lawyer in Swinburne Maddison’s Dispute Resolution team, specialising in social housing and property litigation.
 A dynamic and results-driven lawyer, Kelly has quickly built a reputation as a trusted advisor to housing providers, private landlords, and tenants.
 She is particularly sought after for her expertise in defending housing disrepair claims, with a proven track record of success in complex litigation.

 Kelly obtained her LLB (Hons) Law degree from the University of Sunderland before qualifying as a CILEx Lawyer in January 2024.
 Her journey through the CILEx route reflects her commitment to making the legal profession more accessible, and she is passionate about supporting aspiring lawyers in exploring alternative pathways into law.
 As a CILEx Litigator and Advocate (Civil), this allows her to conduct litigation independently and represent clients in all County Court civil matters.